"Writing is very important in the world of theatre, because you often have to develop scripts on your own. "

 e.
 When using the Internet, be sure your sources are credible.

 f.
-Remember your audience; ask youself if someone who does not know you or your work will understand what you have written.
+Remember your audience; ask yourself if someone who does not know you or your work will understand what you have written.

 g.
 Use correct grammar, spelling, punctuation and writing style.